MicrosoftDocs/sql-docs/docs/reporting-services/report-design/tables-matrices-and-lists-report-builder-and-ssrs.md

 ---
-title: "Tables, matrices, and lists in paginated reports"
+title: "Tables, matrices, and lists in Report Builder paginated reports"
 description:  Learn about how tablix data regions, including tables, matrices, and lists, display paginated report data organized into rows and columns in Report Builder.
 author: maggiesMSFT
 ms.author: maggies